vtex-apps/io-documentation/docs/en/Recipes/style/customizing-your-stores-typography.md

 ---
 title: Customizing your store’s typography
 description: "A store’s choice in terms of typography is a fundamental step to building its identity.
-Within this environment, learn how to customize typography styles swiftly and with ease using the admin’s interface, without needing to resort to your theme’s code."
+Within this environment, learn how to customize typography styles using the admin’s interface and your theme’s code."
 date: "08/07/2019"
-tags: ["customizing", "customize", "customization", "typography", "print", "cms", "styles" ]
+tags: ["customizing", "customize", "customization", "typography", "print", "cms", "styles", "css"]
 version: "0.x"
 git: "https://github.com/vtex-apps/io-documentation/blob/master/docs/en/Recipes/style/customizing-your-stores-typography.md"
 ---